morb0t/FingerPrint-Library/README.md

 #### `uint8_t enrollAndGetTemplate(uint8_t templateOutput[TEMPLATE_SIZE])`

-Enrolls a new fingerprint with two-scan verification and retrieves the template.
+Enrolls a new fingerprint with two-scan verification and retrieves the template for external storage.

 **Parameters:**
 - `templateOutput`: Buffer to store the 512-byte template

 **Returns:**
-- `0`: Success - template stored in buffer
+- `0`: Success - template stored in buffer (ready to save to your database)
 - `1`: Timeout waiting for finger
 - `2`: Image conversion failed
 - `3`: Fingerprints didn't match or model creation failed